SiyanaPetkova/Honeyfarm/README.md

 - The theme has wordpress menu that can be changed from the dashboard.
 - Custom 404 page.
 - There are options added to customizing the theme so the user can add name, addres, phone number, email and working hours for his buisness.
 This information is dynamicly shown in the footer of the page.
+- Contacts page where dynamicly gets all the data from the options in the customize theme menu.
 - A responsive theme that adjusts its layout based on the screen size and resolution.

 2. Custom plugin for the custom post type.